Skip to content

 The way your email ends is crucial.

-While your subject line and opening hold a lot of weight, the closing line of an email shouldn’t be overlooked.
-Email sign-offs can set the overall tone of your email, express gratitude to the reader, boost or impair your response rate, establish a working relationship, and leave a long-lasting impression.
+While your subject line and opening hold a lot of weight, the closing line of an email, or email sign offs, shouldn’t be overlooked.
+Email sign offs can set the overall tone of your email, express gratitude to the reader, boost or impair your response rate, establish a working relationship, and leave a long-lasting impression.
 In other words, they can make or break your emails.

-And as emails are one of the primary methods of communication used both inside and outside the workplace, employing them correctly is essential.
+And as emails are one of the primary methods of communication used both inside and outside the workplace, using them correctly is essential.

-In this guide, we will explore some of the most popular email sign-offs and how they’re used, settle the differences between the sign-offs ‘Yours sincerely’ and ‘Yours faithfully’, and throw in some extra tips and tricks for good measure!
+In this guide, we’ll explore some of the most popular email sign offs and how they’re used, settle the differences between the sign offs ‘Yours sincerely’ and ‘Yours faithfully’, and throw in some extra tips and tricks for good measure!

 Keeps things flexible